 Captain Silver

 In the arcade Captain Silver was a straightforward action game.
 It was kind of like a pirate version of Ghosts N’ Goblins and just as brutal.
 The same applies here however there have been many subtle changes, some for the worse.
-Jim no slashes at enemies but instead sticks his sword out like a fork.
+Jim no longer slashes at enemies but instead sticks his sword out like a fork.
 It looks as dumb as it sounds and is only mildly effective.
-Since enemies aren’t pushed back when hit it constantly inflicts damage.
+Since enemies are not pushed back when hit it constantly inflicts damage.
 But it also makes certain enemies a nightmare to deal with.
 When you jump you attack at an angle which sort of helps I guess but still.
 Your silly primary attack does work wonders on bosses however.

 The biggest change from the other versions is a life bar.
 The single hit deaths made the other versions of Captain Silver a nightmare.
 Now you can play a decent amount before inevitably dying but more on that later.
 Most enemies take a few hits to kill but are stunned when stabbed.
 You can easily keep the button pressed and hit stun them to death.
 Its cheesy but hey, whatever works.
 The weapons purchased in shops are incredibly strong and help negate your wonky default sword.
-In addition, they also don’t run out until you switch or lose all your lives.
+In addition they also do not run out until you switch or lose all your lives.

 Captain Silver 030 Captain Silver 070 Captain Silver 032 Captain Silver 055